 Councilmember Viagran asked the Health Department to address food deserts more aggressively and expressed support for asthma management initiatives.
 She asked of performing cost assessments to enforce Paid Sick Leave.
-Mrs. Sculley replied that they was not currently recommended due to the implementation and enforcement timeline.
+Mrs. Sculley replied that they were not currently recommended due to the implementation and enforcement timeline.

 Councilmember Courage asked of animal management in City Parks.
 Mr. Urrutia replied that wildlife management fell under the Texas Department of Parks and Wildlife.
-Councilmember Courage asked of the key stakeholders in developing the SA Climate Ready Plan and guidelines for development.
+Councilmember Courage asked of the key stakeholders in developing the SA Climate Ready Plan and guidelines.
 Mr. Melnick replied that there were 94 stakeholders involved in the process to develop a plan tailored to San Antonio and compliant with the goals of the Paris Climate Agreement.
 Councilmember Courage asked of the future of Municipal Solar.
 Mr. Melnick replied that there would likely be future projects and staff was meeting with CPS Energy to conduct long-term solar planning.
 Councilmember Courage asked of the progress of the Tobacco 21 implementation.
 Dr. Bridger replied that it was on track for implementation on October 1, 2018 and enforcement on January 1, 2019.
 Councilmember Courage asked of late fee forgiveness for library materials.
 Mr. Salazar replied that they currently did not offer fee forgiveness but were investigating it to reduce barriers to access.

 Councilmember Pelaez asked of the South Texas Asthma Coalition.
-Dr. Bridger replied that they developed an evidence-based Action Plan to address asthma and staff was working to address outcomes identified by the Coalition.
-However, it was not currently included in the Metro Health Budget.
+Dr. Bridger reported that they developed an evidence-based Action Plan to address asthma.
+However, outcomes identified were not included in the Metro Health Budget.
 Councilmember Pelaez expressed support for an amendment to fund the South Texas Asthma Coalition's Action Plan.

-Councilmember Perry asked when planning would begin to address the impacts of Earned Paid Sick Leave.
+Councilmember Perry asked when planning would begin to address the impacts of Earned

+Paid Sick Leave.
 City Manager Sculley replied that it would not be examined until after action by the Mayor's Committee and the actions of the State Legislature.
 Councilmember Perry asked of coordination with other municipalities in developing the Climate Action Plan.
 Mr. Melnick replied that staff had focused on completing studies specific to San Antonio but the next stage of planning would incorporate surrounding communities.

-Councilmember Treviño expressed support to fund the South Texas Asthma Coalition's Action Plan and the Under One Roof Program.
+Councilmember Treviño expressed support to fund the South Texas Asthma Coalition's Action Plan and also the Under One Roof Program.
 Mayor Nirenberg also expressed support to fund the South Texas Asthma Coalition's Action Plan.